GATE Exam Pattern 2022 – Type Of Questions, Marks Weightage & Paper Model

 - For 1 mark MCQs, if the answer is incorrect then 1/3 mark will be reduced.

-- While in 2 mark MCQs, the reduction of mark is 2/3 for incorrect answer.
+- While in 2 marks MCQs, the reduction of a mark is 2/3 for incorrect answers.

 - In NAT there is no negative marking.

 - Zero marking is given for the questions that are not attempted.

 - Each question paper consists of General Aptitude(GA), Engineering Mathematics(it is chemistry for XL papers), and subject-specific questions.